McCulloch Lab – UMN – 2023

 Kyle J McCulloch, PhD

-Native Florida H. charithonia, or zebra longwing, it’s also the state butterfly!
+The native Florida H. charithonia, or zebra longwing, is also the state butterfly!
 It feeds on passionflower vine as a caterpillar making it toxic.
 Also the sexually dimorphic genetics of their eyes are very cool: link here

 Indira Cummings – Contractile behavior analysis